 If you remarry and have children with your new partner, and you are the person who pays child support, you will generally still be required to pay child support.
 If you believe that you will struggle to make these payments or will no longer be able to pay the agreed-upon amount, you need to talk with your lawyer as soon as possible.
 Your lawyer can advise you how to move forward and whether you will be eligible to apply to have the payment amount modified based on your financial status.

 When you're ready to remarry, make sure you prepare all of the necessary documents ahead of time.
 In order to apply for a new marriage license, you'll need to provide proof of your divorce.
 This is so the courts can verify that you are no longer married to anyone else.
-If you have questions about remarriage after divorce, it's important to speak with an experienced divorce attorney who can assist you throughout the process.
+If you have questions about remarriage after divorce, it's important to speak with an experienced Queens divorce attorney who can assist you throughout the process.
 Reach out as soon as you decide to remarry so you can prepare as well as possible.
-Call for your consultation today.
+Contact us for your consultation today.